88-degrees/Book-of-Changes/appendix03s2.md

 ###### p.
 389

 Chapter <a name="fr_270"></a>[V](#fn_270).
-31. It is said in the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), 'Full of anxious thoughts you go and come; (only) friends will follow you and think with you.'
+31. It is said in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), 'Full of anxious thoughts you go and come; (only) friends will follow you and think with you.'
 The Master said: -- 'In all (the processes taking place) under heaven, what is there of thinking? what is there of anxious scheming?
 They all come to the same (successful) issue, though by different paths; there is one result, though there might be a hundred anxious schemes.
 What is there of thinking? what is there of anxious scheming?'

 32. The sun goes and the moon comes; the moon goes and the sun comes; -- the sun and moon thus take the place each of the other, and their shining is the result.
 The cold goes and the heat comes; the heat goes and the cold comes; -- it is by this mutual succession of the cold and heat that the year is completed.
 That which goes becomes less and less, and that which comes waxes more and more; -- it is by the influence on each other of this contraction and expansion that the advantages (of the different conditions) are produced.